Vice (TV series): Correspondents

-Release and reception
+Release

 The first episode aired on HBO on April 5, 2013, and was available for free via YouTube.
 The series is the first televised program for VICE, featuring Vice staff as correspondents.
 Politics, culture, and drugs are the main focuses of the Vice series.

+Reception

+Critical response

 The show has received both positive and negative reviews because of its unique, provocative presentation and style.
 Some compare it to a gonzo type of journalism.
 Maureen Ryan of The Huffington Post wrote a negative review of the show, due to its presentation.
 Rolling Stone magazine has written that: "It feels a little like your buddy from the bar just happened to be wandering through eastern Afghanistan with a camera crew."
 In June 2013, the show was covered extensively in mainstream media for documenting a basketball game with North Korean dictator Kim Jong-un.
 Vice correspondents have filmed from the inside of crack-cooking kitchens in Atlanta to Haitian secret societies in talk of zombie powder.
-Following controversial topics is what makes Vice different from other news channels.